Subject specific entry requirements.

 Where does it lead?

-Politics fits very well with subjects like Economics, History, Law and Sociology.
+Politics fits very well with subjects like Economics, History, Law, Psychology and Sociology.
 Many students go on to read Politics at university and it is excellent preparation for a career in the civil service and public sector, business and management, the media, and the voluntary and community sector.

-The AS course focuses on British Politics : our different elections and electoral systems, referendums; political parties and pressure groups; and British Government : our constitution and judiciary ; the role of parliament ; how our prime ministerial and cabinet system operate ; and finally, local and devolved government and the main institutions of the European Union.
+· Government and Politics of the UK: our different elections and electoral systems; referendums; political parties and pressure groups; our constitution and judiciary ; the role of parliament ; how our prime ministerial and cabinet system operate ; and finally, local and devolved government and the main institutions of the European Union.

 You can expect to: